collectiveaccess/ProvidenceDocs/_source/usermanual/manage.rst

 When editing site pages, there is a combination of template specific and standard fields to enter content in.
 Fields starting with “Page metadata” are standard for all pages and allow you to assign content in the pages’ HTML meta tags.
 Additionally, the “Page metadata: URL path” is the url path to access the HTML page in your front-end Pawtucket installation.
 For this reason the URL path must be unique.
 Enter template specific content in the “Page Content” bundle and upload images in the “Page Media” bundle.
 Site pages must have their Access set to “Accessible to public” to be visible.

 **Global Values**
 Global values are editable text values that may be displayed in any view template in your Pawtucket theme.
 They are especially useful for managing semi-static text embedded in a web site, such as upcoming holiday hours or planned maintenance.
-You may edit global values by using the forms at Manage > Pawtucket > Global Values.
+You may edit global values by using the forms at *Manage > Pawtucket > Global Values*.

 Logs